 Always start the fire slowly, burn newspaper / dry kindling before creating a larger fire.
 Wood is the best fuel and a couple of logs will be sufficient in producing enough heat.

-- Do not use petrol, white spirits, lighter fluid, alcohol or other similar chemicals to light a fire as the rapid increase in temperature could damage the Chimenea / Fire Pit.
+- Do not use petrol, white spirits, lighter fluid, alcohol or other similar chemicals to light a fire as the rapid increase in temperature could damage the Chiminea / Fire Pit.

-- Never overload the Chimenea / Fire Pit or allow wood to hang out over the edges.
+- Never overload the Chiminea / Fire Pit or allow wood to hang out over the edges.

-- Do not use the Chimenea / Fire Pit as a furnace or garden incinerator - only use as an outdoor heater.
+- Do not use the Chiminea / Fire Pit as a furnace or garden incinerator - only use as an outdoor heater.

 - Do not extinguish the fire with water.
-This can also damage the Chimenea / Fire Pit.
+This can also damage the Chiminea / Fire Pit.

 - Simply let the fire die out naturally or douse with sand.